REES AND DAVIES MARINERS

 CAPT.
 THOMAS REES DAVID DAVIES

 The only photographs of this family are courtesy of Hazel Jenkins.
 Hazel looked after Miss Dilys Rees prior to her death and was given, and rescued, a few mementos from the many that were destroyed during house clearing.
-Nancy Birch and others, who visited Miss Rees, remembers there being a large collection of ships photographs on the walls of Arequipa.
+Nancy Birch and others, who visited Miss Rees, remember there being a large collection of ships photographs on the walls of Arequipa.
 Some of which belonged to the shipping company associated with Nancy’s forebears.
 There were other Borth captains who at one time or another, worked for Coast Lines; amongst whom who were Captain Thomas Williams Francon House, Captain Thomas Davies Gloucester House, Captain Herbert Ger y Don House, Captain E. M. Lewis Glan y Don House and Captain John James Dovey Belle House, the latter as marine superintendent.

 Another Rees mariner, David Hugh 1892-1962, was a ships engineer who had married Annie Bertha James, the daughter of Captain Hugh James.
 He served on the Thistlemore, Ardgroom and the Invertay, and is profiled in the Rees and James Mariners section of this website.